theyashodeep/theyashodeep/README.md

-- 👋 Hi, I’m @theyashodeep
+- 👋 Hi, I’m @theyashodeep;
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development;
-- 🌱 I’m currently learning core java
+-    I'm good in SQL Database;
-- 💞️ I’m looking to collaborate on
+- 🌱 I’m currently learning core java;
-- 📫 How to reach me theyashodeep@gmail.com
+- 📫 How to reach me via theyashodeep@gmail.com

 <!---
 theyashodeep/theyashodeep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.